xupei0610/SocialVAE/README.md

 We provide our config files in `config` folder, which can be used as reference.

-A key hyparameter that needs to pay attention is `NEIGHBOR_RADIUS`.
+A key hyperparameter that needs to pay attention is `NEIGHBOR_RADIUS`.
 In a common scenario with causal human walking, it can be values from 2 to 5.
 For intensive human movement, it could be 5-10 and even larger.

 ### Training